mkez00/blobber/README.md

 A user creates a storage container on the cloud provider of their choice (currently only AWS S3 is supported).
 After installing the binary for their respective platform they run `blobber init` which will generate a configuration file that requires the user to update with their credentials and other configuration options.
 After they can start using the program to upload/download content to the defined storage container without having to worry about re-entering authentication credentials and other configuration settings.

 Why not just use `scp`?
-Depending on your network configuration and platforms this may not be trivial or even possible.
+Depending on your network configuration and/or platform this may not be trivial or even possible.

 Why not use your platform's native CLI?
 AWS CLI (for example) does not allow you to set a default bucket so you must always specify one when accessing any S3 functionality.
 Blobber allows you to setup all configuration details prior and never have to worry about them again.